 First off, I don’t think that there is such a thing as a “hard” life or an “easy” life.
 I think we’ll all have our own personal challenges, and we can choose how we perceive life at difficult moments, it’s not all hard or all easy.
 Everyone has both positive and negative experiences.
 That being said, the quote resonated with me, I agree with it in a lot of ways.

-I believe that the quickest way for us to get healthier, fitter, or better at our sport is to do what’s hard for us.
+I believe that the quickest way for us to get healthier, better, is to do what’s hard for us.

-That which doesn’t come naturally to you, spend time practicing.
+That movement which doesn’t come naturally to you, spend time practicing it.

 That risk you’re afraid to take, go for it.

-The movement or skill you really don’t like, hire a coach or grab a training partner to help ya.
+The skill you really don’t like, hire a coach or grab a training partner to help ya.

 The conversation you keep putting off, yea…that one…it’s probably best to have it.